mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 no satellite facilities.
 From TL7 onwards, the planet has a progressively more advanced communications grid.
 At TL9, it is accessible from every point of the surface (communications satellites become cheap and easy to deploy).

-**Environmental LIMITS** Certain Atmospheres require a minimal Tech Level.
+Environmental LIMITS #TODO Certain Atmospheres require a minimal Tech Level.
 A world can have a Tech Level lower than this limit but the population cannot maintain or repair their life support systems and are likely doomed.

-**Tech Level and Environment**
+Tech Level and Environment #TODO

 Atmosphere Minimum Tech Level 0 or 1 8 2 or 3 5 4, 7 or 9 3 10 (A) 8 11 (B) 9 12 (C) 10 13 or 14 (D or E) 5 15 (F) 8